ABC's Helpline | Call 03000 11 12 13 Wednesdays - Fridays 9am-5pm

 Our helplines are run by fully trained members of staff, who have both professional and personal experience of eating disorders.

-Meet the helpline team
+Meet the support team

 With personal experience of recovery from eating disorders including Anorexia, Bulimia, binge eating and orthorexia, Belinda offers emotional and practical support to anyone struggling with an eating disorder and to those caring for or supporting someone else.
-After recovering herself, she qualified as a Nutritional Therapist with a desire to specialise in supporting people with eating disorders.
+After recovering, she qualified as a Nutritional Therapist with a desire to specialise in supporting people with eating disorders.

 Having previously experienced her own difficulties around food and eating, Mel knows how important it was for her to have someone to talk to, who could truly understand.
 With 5 years of advanced training in Counselling and Psychotherapy, and as a parent of 3 children, Mel offers support and signposting to anyone struggling with an eating disorder, or supporting someone else through one.